 During a downtrend, traders should wait for enough for the prices to decrease after the formation of the Homing Pigeon pattern.
 Now, they should enter a short position, and placing the stop loss above will be a wise decision.

 However, it must be remembered that the Homing Pigeon pattern does not give a price target.
 It is possible that a new trend may start after the patter or price may not move at all.
-Therefore, traders should base price target on a well-defined risk-reward, a well-measured move, or according to a trading strategy.
+Therefore, traders should base price target on a well-defined risk-reward, a well-measured move, or according to a trading strategy and risk management.